-This will also make your home much more secure when on vacations.
-This can give you a piece of mind.
+This will also make your home much more secure when on vacation.
+This can give you peace of mind.

 To add on, this will lower homeowners’ insurance premiums, increase your house value, and ensure you are more secure(here is Amazon’s top pick).